 Unfortunately, Jane’s condition progresses.
 Her oncologist advises her that she may be eligible to enter a clinical trial for a new therapy.
 Jane elects to do so and is able to participate after clearing the inclusion and exclusion criteria for the trial.
 Now, when Jane visits her oncologist, staff enter Jane’s data — notes from her visits, labs, images — into two separate systems: the oncologist’s EHR, and a clinical trial management system (CTMS) as a structured Case Report Form (CRF).
 Jane’s data will later be used in analyses detailed in the trial protocol that will inform whether the new therapy will be approved for sale.

-2. How Data Flows through Intermediaries to Improve Care
+2. How Health Data Flows through Intermediaries to Improve Care

-As patient health data has proliferated at an increasing rate, industry players have focused on harnessing this data though analytics to improve treatment options, streamline operations, and move toward a value-based care paradigm.
+As patient health data has proliferated at an increasing rate, industry players have focused on harnessing this data through analytics to improve treatment options, enhance patient outcomes, streamline operations, and move toward a value-based care paradigm.

 The first step toward performing valuable analytics is ensuring that the right data ends up in the right hands at the right time.
 Current aggregation strategies address aspects of this challenge, but as the data ecosystem becomes increasingly complex, new approaches are needed.